-Pecuniary interests Please provide details of the interest Please indicate if you are an employee of the Trust and Employed by the Trust: Yes □ No □ your position Diagon indicate if you are an Position: Please indicate if you are an employee/governor/trustee/volunteer at another School / Academy / Trust Please detail any businesses of which you are a Partner or Sole Proprietor Please detail all companies of which you are a Director Please detail all organisations of which you are a Trustee Please detail any membership of professional bodies, membership organisations, public bodies or special interest groups of which you are a member and have a position of general control or management Please detail any gifts or hospitality offered to you by external bodies while acting in your position as a governor/trustee/staff member and whether this was declined or accepted in the last 12 months Please detail any directorships, partnerships or employments with businesses that provide goods and/or services to the trust/schools Please detail any immediate family members or people you have close connections to that are an employee/governor/trustee within the trust/schools.
+Pecuniary interests Please provide details of the interest Please indicate if you are an employee of the Trust and Employed by the Trust: Yes I No I your position Position: Please indicate if you are an employee/governor/trustee/volunteer at another School / Academy / Trust Please detail any businesses of which you are a Partner or Sole Proprietor Please detail all companies of which you are a Director Please detail all organisations of which you are a Trustee Please detail any membership of professional bodies, membership organisations, public bodies or special interest groups of which you are a member and have a position of general control or management Please detail any gifts or hospitality offered to you by external bodies while acting in your position as a governor/trustee/staff member and whether this was declined or accepted in the last 12 months Please detail any directorships, partnerships or employments with businesses that provide goods and/or services to the trust/schools Please detail any immediate family members or people you have close connections to that are an employee/governor/trustee within the trust/schools.
 Please detail any business involvement/company directorships or trusteeships of any family members or people that have close connections to you that provide goods and/or services to the trust/schools.
 Any other relevant interests To the best of my knowledge the information supplied abov e is correct and complete.
-I understand that it is my responsibility to declare any conflict of interest/loyalty, busing ness or personal that relates directly or indirectly, to myself or any relation in any contract, proposed contract or other matter when present at a meeting for the Trust where such contract or matter comes under consideration. during the discussion of such contract or matter and must n ot vote in respect of it.
-I agree to review and update this declaration annually and o give consent for the information provided to be used in accordance with the trust/school's conflicts of interest pol ' •
+Lunderstand that it is my responsibility to declare any conflict of interest/loyalty, busir myself or any relation in any contract, proposed contract or o where such contract or matter comes under consideration.
+I understand that I must withdraw from any meeting during the discussion of such contract or matter and must n ot vote in respect of it.
+I agree to review and update this declaration annually and give consent for the information provided to be used in accordance with the trust/school's conflicts of interest pol · Signed Date